Benefactorum Recordatio Jucundissima Est

 Andrew Judd is a retired Kent Police Inspector.
 He spent most of his thirty years’ service in the Ashford area and worked mainly in the field of Neighbourhood Policing and Community Safety liaising with other local statutory partners on a regular basis.
 He remains with Kent Police as civilian employee and manages Neighbourhood Watch and Police Volunteers in East Kent.

-Andrew is now in his third year as a Parent Governor at the Norton Knatchbull School and is the lead Governor for Safeguarding.
+Andrew is now in his fourth year as a Parent Governor at the Norton Knatchbull School.
+Andrew enjoys working with Jane Burnett as Co-chair for the Full Governing Board and is the lead Governor for Safeguarding.

 A former Scout and Venture Scout Leader, Andrew is a keen model maker and war gamer as well as an avid reader of military history.